The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Example React SDK implementation

 1. Evaluate a flag with the key product_sort using the Decision hook.
-As a side effect, the Decision hook also sends a decision event to Optimizely Feature Experimentation to record that the current user was exposed to the experiment.
+This also sends a decision event to Optimizely to record that the user was exposed to the experiment.

-• Fetch on the flag variation, then run the 'control' or 'treatment' code.
+• Check the flag variation directly and run the corresponding control or treatment code.

 import React from 'react';